FEIS

 LEVEL ADVANCEMENT

-To move from Advanced Beginner to Novice, a dancer must have placed 1st twice in that particular dance in the AB category.
+To move from Advanced Beginner to Novice, a dancer must have placed 1st in each dance prior to advancing to Novice.

 NOVICE